Geography and Earth Science Internships

 - Internships are posted on the bulletin board on the 100-level of Shearer Hall, and on our Facebook page .

-- You can also view our database of recent internship placements (2015-2016) as a PDF, download the Excel sheet, or view the Google sheet.
+- You can also view our database of recent internship placements (2015-2016) by viewing our Google sheet.

 - Dr. Pomeroy has assembled an excellent list of job boards and other helpful information.

 - We have specific information about USGS internships and internships with the PA Department of Environmental Protection and the PA Department of Conservation and Natural Resources.

 - Special internship programs offered by PASSHE or SU: